ramirocabral/aws-solutions-architect-associate-notes-SAAC03/corporate/AWSAD.md

 # Directory Service

 ## TLDR
-A collection of sub services which allows companies to leverage directory authentification within AWS.
+A collection of sub services which allows companies to leverage directory authentication within AWS.
 Supports Microsoft Active Directoy.

 ## Versions

-### AWS Manged Active Directory
+### AWS Managed Active Directory
-- The Active Directory is manged on aws side.
+- The Active Directory is managed on aws side.
 - Can also be used on premise, a 2 side trust connection is established between aws AD and on prem AD

 ## AD Connector